Rithish-Reddy-Chamakura/CareerSense/ReadMe.md

-# 💼 CareerSense: Context-Aware AI for Personalized Job & Skill Recommendations
+# 💼 CareerSense: AI powered job and skill recommendation system

 ## 📖 Overview
-CareerSense is an **AI-powered career recommendation system** that matches users to the most relevant jobs based on their skills, resume content, and interests.
+CareerSense is an **AI-powered career recommendation system** that matches users to the most relevant jobs based on their skills, resume content.
-It uses **Natural Language Processing (NLP)** and **Machine Learning** to analyze user profiles and job data, providing personalized job matches and career insights.
+It uses **Natural Language Processing (NLP)** and **Machine Learning** to analyze user profiles and job data, providing personalized job matches.

 ---